timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 to use dedicated infrastructures and/or a CDN for its RRDP content without interfering with the other functions.

-If feasible, there is merit in using different Top-Level Domains (TLDs) (Section 2 of [@?RFC9499])  and/or subdomains for these hostnames, as DNS issues at any level could otherwise be a single point of failure affecting both RRDP and rsync services.
+If feasible, there is merit in using different Top-Level Domains (TLDs) ([@?RFC9499, section 2])  and/or subdomains for these hostnames, as DNS issues at any level could otherwise be a single point of failure affecting both RRDP and rsync services.
 Operators need to weigh this benefit against potential increased operational risk and the burden of maintaining multiple domains.